Thinking about living in Maine? If so, you’re in good hands.

 Something I didn’t realize before moving to Maine is the top-notch air quality the state is known for.
 This is especially true in the northern regions of Maine, especially Bangor (which often ranks as one of the cleanest air city in the country).

+The Pine Tree State is known for brutal winter (a well-warranted reputation, I assure you) but the trade off is perfect summers that can’t be beat.
 The average highs in the summer range between 78°F (daytime) and 66°F (evening).
 Between the cooler temperatures and lack of humidity, you won’t have need for an A/C while living in Maine (which brings down the electricity bill substantially).

 Imagine living in a place where you can enjoy the great outdoors without needing to run inside for AC every five minutes?
 Or jumping into the shower whenever you come home because of the humidity.
 It’s a good thing that summers in Maine are so perfect because there’s plenty to explore outdoors — which brings me to my next point.